 - Create Uniform Cookies: Use a cookie scoop for consistent size and even baking.
 This ensures all cookies are done at the same time.

-- Room Temperature Storage: Allow cookies to cool completely before storing.
+Allow cookies to cool completely before storing.
 Place them in an airtight container lined with parchment paper to prevent sticking.
+They can be stored for up to 10 days in the fridge.

 - Vanilla Ice Cream: Pair warm brown butter cookies with a scoop of creamy vanilla ice cream for a classic, indulgent dessert.